 March/May: Men's Health Survey

 At talkhealth, we recognise that numerous areas of men’s health lag far behind those in women’s health.
 A quick scan of evidence spotlights the shorter life expectancy, increased risk of cardiovascular disease and weight issues that disproportionately affect men.
-Despite this, men visit their GP around 20% less than women do and also demonstrating poorer symptom awareness than their female counterparts.
+Despite this, men visit their GP around 20% less than women do and also demonstrate poorer symptom awareness than their female counterparts.

 Making sure that everyone has equal access to healthcare is paramount, particularly in the current climate, which is why there is an urgent need for changes to be made.
 To kickstart the conversation, talkhealth conducted a survey which was completed by our members who identify as male.
 We found that: